 Other exhibitions tell moving experiences from those who lived during the conflict, both on the front lines and at home.

 Other relics on exhibit include a Renault FT-17 tank damaged by a German shell, guns, clothes, and personal things brought into battle by soldiers.
 With more than 75,000 objects in total, the collection is among the biggest in the world.

-The eccentric and fun Crossroads Arts District features everything from live music to eateries, and is one of the best places to visit in Kansas City.
+The eccentric and fun activities in kansas city Crossroads Arts District features everything from live music to eateries.

 Every year, the most thrilling and well-attended event in the city draws thousands of residents and visitors.

 Jones Gallery, Weinberger Fine Art, and the Green Lady Lounge, which are ideal for live music, are among the most fascinating art galleries.

 Additionally, you can shop at various nearby stores like Hammerpress and Raygun which makes it one of the best places to visit Kansas City.

 You can also stop by one of the many eateries, which include Grinder’s Pizza, Lulu’s Thai Noodle Shop, and Christopher Elbow Chocolates.

 Arriving early at the Crossroads boosts your chances of finding on-street parking, despite there are multitude of parking options in the vicinity.

 Any aviation enthusiast’s heart is sure to race when they visit the Airline History Museum at the Downtown Airport on the northern fringe of the city.